Pain · Positioning

 1. Human scan loss.
 The first screen does not surface an outcome claim.
 The buyer leaves before slide two because the strongest proof is hidden under specification order.

 2. AI scan loss.
-The AI buyer-agent cites the louder competitor instead of the firm.
+The AI buyer-agent cites the louder competitor instead of GMA.
 The lost-deal post-mortem cites "we didn't show up in the AI answer" as the first explanation, but the engineering team did not build the signal density that gets cited.

 3. Press silence.
-US trade press, US analyst notes, US podcast circuits skip the firm because there is no named-and-sourced narrative to cover.
-The firm is invisible outside its own engineering circle.
+US trade press, US analyst notes, US podcast circuits skip GMA because there is no named-and-sourced narrative to cover.
+GMA is invisible outside its own engineering circle.

 4. Premium erosion.
-The engineering premium does not get read off the page.
+The engineering premium does not get scored off the page.
 Sales discount it back to commodity to win deals the surface should have supported at full value.

 5. Acquirer optics.
-An acquirer reading a low-signal surface flags it as commercial-readiness risk before the technical story gets heard.
+An acquirer judging a low-signal surface flags it as commercial-strength risk before the technical story gets heard.

 Raise the signal density.
 Keep the discipline.
 Win both scans.

-Stage one: signal review.
-Read the firm's US-facing surfaces and mark the named facts a US buyer can scan in the first screen.
-Map them against three direct competitor surfaces.
-The output names the exact claim categories where the firm is buried: outcome numbers, customer names, dated benchmarks, named accountability seats.
+Stage one: signal evaluation.
+Evaluate the company's US website, deck, and sales materials and mark the named facts a US buyer can scan in the first screen.
+Map them against three direct competitor pages and sales materials.
+The output names the exact claim categories where GMA is buried: outcome numbers, customer names, dated benchmarks, named accountability seats.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US rebuild and run, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands).
-Public prices are not listed; fit, scope, and sequence are set after the inquiry review.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US rebuild and run, the standard shape for committed US scale), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands).
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 Home page opens with capability or historyHome page opens with named outcome and named customer